overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 ## Audience

 Technical Level: Interesting to all, approachable for basic and up.
-Any Functional Programming enthusiast will love it.
+Any Functional Programming enthusiasts love it.

 This talk targets developers with basic knowledge of software design.
 The concepts are language agnostic.
 For broader outreach, I shall use **Java** for demonstration.
-Audience don't need any prior knowledge of FP.
+The audience doesn't need any prior knowledge of FP.
 They are gradually ramped-up towards Intermediate FP Concepts such as Monads, Function Lifting in the context of the problem.
-The audience experience a mind-shift from a traditional imperative style to functional style and how it simplifies modeling and designing complex real-world problems.
-This talk adds new paradigm tool-set and vocabulary to any programmer's arsenal.
+The audience experiences a mind-shift from a traditional imperative style to functional style.
+This talk adds new paradigm tool-set and vocabulary to any programmer's arsenal and how to use it to simplify the modeling and designing complex real-world problems.

 As I cannot use the production code, I use code samples from my POC [Github repo](https://github.com/overfullstack/railway-oriented-validation) for the demonstration.